ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## prefer_fetch_merged_part_time_threshold

-If time passed after replication log entry creation exceeds this threshold and sum size of parts is greater than `prefer_fetch_merged_part_size_threshold`, prefer fetching merged part from replica instead of doing merge locally.
-To speed up very long merges.
+If the time passed since a replication log (ClickHouse Keeper or ZooKeeper) entry creation exceeds this threshold, and the sum of the size of parts is greater than `prefer_fetch_merged_part_size_threshold`, then prefer fetching merged part from a replica instead of doing merge locally.
+This is to speed up very long merges.

 Possible values: